jmhardison/jonathanhardison-com/_posts/2010-04-30-xp2003-delayed-start-service.markdown

 tags: []
 comments: []
 ---
-<p>Man I haven't had to do this in a while since Vista and Windows 7 all have the Automatic (Delayed) start option for services.
-But in case you need to delay start a process on xp&#47;2003.
-Find the service in HKEY_LOCAL_MACHINESYSTEMCurrentControlSetServices<Service name></p>
+Man I haven't had to do this in a while since Vista and Windows 7 all have the Automatic (Delayed) start option for services.
+But in case you need to delay start a process on xp/2003.
+Find the service in
+ HKEY_LOCAL_MACHINESYSTEMCurrentControlSetServices<Service name>
-<p>Add a new value (REG_MULTI_SZ) and call it "DependOnService" without quotes.<br />
+Add a new value (REG_MULTI_SZ) and call it "DependOnService" without quotes.<br />
 Next put the value as the service you want to delay the start until after.
-The processes normally used are Spooler and Messenger.</p>
+The processes normally used are Spooler and Messenger.